Industry Leading V2X Security for Connected Vehicles

-Our Chief Scientist, William Whyte, is the long-time technical editor of the IEEE 1609.2 standard that defines the security and privacy requirements for all US vehicles.
+Our Chief Technology Officer, William Whyte, is the long-time technical editor of the IEEE 1609.2 standard that defines the security and privacy requirements for all US vehicles.
 We also have extensive experience in security credentials management systems (SCMS) and public key infrastructure (PKI) providing consulting services to national providers of V2X implementations.

 Built on Security Standards

 - Aerolink supports the secure message formats and processing as defined in IEEE 1609.2 and ETSI TS 103 097 vehicle to vehicle security standards.

 - Aerolink implements extensions to the secure message formats for certificate management, as agreed on by the Vehicle Infrastructure Integration Consortium (VIIC) and other groups.

 - We are an active and influential member of ETSI, US DOT Vehicle Test Bed Affiliation, Car 2 Car Communications Consortium, and OmniAir.

 Interoperable & Portable